eLPog/Lukas/README.md

    But I decided to leave the applications as knowledgeable as I was at the time I wrote them so that I can compare my development progress.

-  **1.Rock Paper Scissors React**
+  **1.Rock Paper Scissors Lizard Spoke React**
-   Simple game Rock Paper Scissors.
+   Simple game Rock Paper Scissors in the version that appeared in the Big Bang Theory series.
+In addition, we have a choice of a lizard and Spoke.
+Each one character wins over two others.
    User can play against another user  (in the same browser of course) or against the computer Names and games history are save to local storage.
    Url: https://www.rockpaper.networkmanager.pl
    Code:https://github.com/eLPog/RPS